-In addition, the board could improve land and construct, reconstruct, rehabilitate, restore and preserve, equip, clear, improve, maintain, and repair any public facility, building, and any necessary or desirable appurtenances to those buildings, and operate a water resource improvement, as the authority determined reasonably necessary to achieve the purposes of the proposed act, within the development area for the use, in whole or in part, of any public or private person or corporation, or a combination of them.
+In addition, the board could improve land and construct, reconstruct, rehabilitate, restore and preserve, equip, clear, improve, maintain, and repair any public facility, building, and any necessary or desirable appurtenances to those buildings, and operate a water resource improvement, as the authority determined reasonably necessary to achieve the purposes of the proposed Act, within the development area for the use, in whole or in part, of any public or private person or corporation, or a combination of them.

-The board also could acquire by purchase or own, convey, or otherwise dispose of, or lease as lessor or lessee, land and other property, real or personal, or rights or interests in the property, that the authority determined was reasonably necessary to achieve the act's purposes, and to grant or acquire licenses, easements, and options.
+The board also could acquire by purchase or otherwise, on terms and conditions and in a manner the authority considered proper, or own, convey, or otherwise dispose of, or lease as lessor or lessee, land and other property, real or personal, or rights or interests in the property, that the authority determined was reasonably necessary to achieve the Act's purposes, and to grant or acquire licenses, easements, and options.